-This unique version of a Salty Dog cocktail uses carbonated grapefruit juice and beef jerky for garnish.
+This Cowboy Cocktail is a unique version of a Salty Dog cocktail using carbonated grapefruit juice and beef jerky for garnish.
 Your new favorite Western Themed Cocktail has arrived.

 What Is A Salty Dog Cocktail?